PFS0158 In-depth course in forest regeneration, 5.0 Credits

 No Level Indicated

 The requirements for attaining different grades are described in the course assessment criteria which are contained in a supplement to the course syllabus.
 Current information on assessment criteria shall be made available at the start of the course.

 Bachelor in forest science, forest management, ecology, environmental science

-The purpose of the course is to give the students insight in the complexity in forest regenerations of the modern forestry in northern Europe.
+The purpose of the course is to give the students insight in the complexity in forest regenerations of the modern forestry in Scandinavia.
 New findings and insights in seedling types, planting techniques, soil scarification methods will be discussed and evaluated linked to an understanding of plant ecophysiology and soil and site factors.
 The purpose with the course is also to provide knowledge in design of regeneration experiments and the techniques in measurements of seedling vitality and growth.
 The chain of managements, from seed to established trees will also be part of the discussion.

 After the course the student should be able to;